appbaseio/Docs/src/v3.0/search/quick-start.md

 ### 2. Put some Data

-Appbase works with JSON data.
-You can store JSON objects with Appbase directly, they would form Appbase vertices (similar to MongoDB documents, or RDBMS records).
-We can make search requests on all the vertices, or a set of vertices via a JSON based query format (using ElasticSearch's DSL).
+Appbase supports the document data model.
+You can store JSON objects (known as documents) with Appbase directly (similar to MongoDB documents, or RDBMS records).
+The documents are stored within a collection.
+Appbase supports a granular search which typically works on a collection.
+The search is based on the [ElasticSearch DSL](http://www.elastic.co/guide/en/elasticsearch/reference/1.x/query-dsl.html), and supports the entire query format.

-For brevity, let's suppose we are storing user profiles and would like to later search them by different properties.
+For brevity, let's say we are storing user profiles that we would like to later search by different document properties.
 Here's how a JSON user object might look:

 ```json
 {